bloomberg/memray/README.md

 pytest --memray tests/
 ```

-And you can get automatically a report like this:
+And will automatically get a report like this:

 ```
 python3 -m pytest tests --memray